 ย

-To achieve all the benefits above, you must know how to calculate ARR.
-ARR is calculated based on the total number of yearly subscriptions, the number of cancellations, and yearly upgrades committed.
+So how do you calculate ARR to achieve all the benefits above?
+This metric is calculated based on the total number of yearly subscriptions, the number of cancellations, and yearly upgrades committed.

 ย